GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 multiples of one hour (because we use hourly data), and so there are many storms with durations of 1, 2, 3... hours.
-These 'ties' lead to ambiguity in the definition of data ranks, can sometimes result in poor performance for statistical methods which assume continuous data, because for continuous data, ties have probability zero, so data ranks are always well defined.
+These 'ties' lead to ambiguity in the definition of data ranks, can sometimes result in poor performance for statistical methods which assume continuous data.
+This is because for continuous data, ties have probability zero, so data ranks are always well defined.
 While this is not always a problem, it needs to be checked.

 Therefore, **below we optionally perturb the `event_statistics` to remove ties**.
 Recall that earlier in the analysis, the optional perturbation was applied to the raw `hsig` values and the raw tidal observations, so there is no need to perturb `hsig` or `tideResid` again below.
-The remaining variables have ties due to limited measurement resolution.
+The remaining variables also have ties due to limited measurement resolution.
 We thus apply a perturbation of 1/2 hour for `duration` and `startyear`, and 1/2 degree for `dir`, as these represent half of the bin-width of the measured data we have (1 hour / 1 degree increments).
 For `tp1` (which has the most ties, and only 40 unique values), the bins are irregularly spaced without an obvious pattern.
 The median distance between unique `tp1` values after sorting is 0.25, with a maximum of 1.06, and a minimum of 0.01.
-Therefore, a uniform perturbation of plus/minus 0.1 second is applied to `tp1`.
+We choose a uniform perturbation of plus/minus 0.1 second for `tp1`.

 ```r
 #